synshop/rtfm/docs/users/media.md

 Media (media.synshop.org aka 10.0.40.19) is a server that houses files.
 It is only accessible when you're in the shop and using our WiFi.

+__Note__ - The entire collection as of Aug 2019 is just over 15TB of data.
+If you're attempting to transfer more than a few gigs, you should strongly consider using Ethernet instead of WiFi so that you get faster transfer speeds.
+Further, you may consider using rsync as you can start and stop jobs that may take more than a few hours so you can run them over a few days and if the transfer fails you don't have start from scratch.

 ## FTP

 To access the site via FTP, use anonymous FTP which might be supported by your browser via this